It's important to understand the difference between your checking and savings accounts. Here are the differences and the best way to utilize both.

 Like a checking account, a savings account is a place where you can store your money and make withdrawals and deposits—although generally not with the same unlimited freedom.
 They tend to pay interest, meaning that the money you keep there earns interest each month.
 Legally, savings accounts limit your withdrawals to six per month—an effort to encourage consumers to keep their hands off their savings.
 You may, however, be able to access money beyond your six withdrawals (and without incurring fees) by going directly to a bank teller or ATM.

 A savings account is useful because it provides a separation between your normal spending money (in a checking account) and the money you’re saving for emergencies or unexpected expenses.
 If all of your cash is in one account, it can be tempting to spend it.
 Keeping your savings separate can help.
+Plus, certain savings accounts, like the Fifth Third Momentum® Savings, allows customers to set up Scheduled Savings through mobile or online banking.
+Sit back and watch your goals grow!

 How Much Money Should You Keep in a Savings Account?